PriyanshuJain13/task-manager-django-react/README.md

 - **Django**: Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 - **React**: React is a JavaScript library for building user interfaces, particularly single-page applications.
-- **npm**: npm is the package manager for JavaScript and the world’s largest software registry.

 ## Contributing